bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 ﻿title: Building a Fulltext Search Engine with ASP.NET Core, Angular 9, Elasticsearch and Tesseract
-date: 2020-05-22 13:59
+date: 2020-05-24 13:59
 tags: dotnet, elasticsearch, tesseract
 category: elasticsearch
 slug: fulltext_search_example
 author: Philipp Wagner
-summary: This article shows how to implement Full Text Search, Auto-Completion with ASP.NET Core, Angular and Elasticsearch
+summary: This article shows how to implement Full Text Search and Auto-Completion with ASP.NET Core, Angular and Elasticsearch.

 Every project grows to a point it needs to support a Fulltext Search.
 And once you reach the point you'll need to give estimates.
 But have you ever built such a thing?
 How do you extract data from